kate-bazyleva/hello-world/README.md

 this is a test repo for training

-I'd like to learn GiyHub deeper, so train myself
+I'd like to learn GitHub deeper, so train myself